EvgeniRon/matasano_crypto/README.md

 # Current status:
 1. Convert hex to base64 - Working only on HEX strings with a lengh that is divisible by 3.
-2. Fixed XOR - Finished
+2. Fixed XOR - Completed
-3. Single-byte XOR cipher - In progress
+3. Single-byte XOR cipher - Completed
+4. Detect single-character XOR - In progress